NVIDIA/framework-reproducibility/doc/d9m/README.md

 significant additional software development work in the deep learning frameworks to provide this functionality.

-"Setting the seeds is not enough, so there must be a seed somewhere thart's not getting set."
+MYTH: "Setting the seeds is not enough, so there must be a seed somewhere
+      that's not getting set."

-Usually false.
-This is an extension of the previous assumption that obtaining determinism is only about setting seeds.
+FACT: This is an extension of the previous assumption that obtaining determinism is only about setting seeds.
 After setting all the seeds, remaining nondeterminism could be due to a missing seed, but probably not.

-"Deterministic ops are slower."
+MYTH: "Deterministic ops are slower."

-Mostly False.
-For most of the ops in the deep learning frameworks, the default and fastest known implementation of the op is deterministic.
+FACT: For most of the ops in the deep learning frameworks, the default and fastest known implementation of the op is deterministic.
 For a few ops, the fastest implemented version is, or was, nondeterminsitic.
 In those cases, a potentially slower implementation has been (or will be) developed that provides deterministic functionality.
 In many cases, when the implementation of an op has been revisisted in depth, the newly crafted determinsitic implementation has been faster than the preexisting, and potentially hastily-implemented, nondeterminsitic implementation.
 In these cases, as with most DL ops, the determinsitic implementation has been set to always-selected.

-"The uncontrollable nondeterminism in the DL frameworks is necessary / useful for deep learning."
+MYTH: "The uncontrollable nondeterminism in the DL frameworks is necessary or
+       useful for deep learning."

-While this is stictly true, it's based on, and supports, the presumption that nondeterminism cannot, and should not, be addressed.
+FACT: While this is stictly true, it's based on, and supports, the presumption that nondeterminism cannot, and should not, be addressed.
 In fact, stochastic gradient descent (and other similar methods) do benefit from randomness, but that randomness need not be uncontrollable.
 Pseudo-random number generators can be, and are, used to introduce noise and variance into training data to increase